 Long arm statutes = parents’ notes

-States created statutes explaining how far they would extend personal jurisdiction over out-of-state defendants.
-Some states say they will extend jurisdiction as far as the Supreme Court allows.
-That is, as long as a defendant has minimum contacts with the state such that it would be fair – – the maximum range allowed – – the state will assert personal jurisdiction.
+After International Shoe, states created statutes explaining how far they would extend personal jurisdiction over out-of-state defendants.
+Some states decided they will extend jurisdiction as far as the Supreme Court allows.
+That is, as long as a defendant has minimum contacts with the state such that it would be fair – – the maximum range allowed – – the state will assert personal jurisdiction over the out-of-state defendant.

 Some states do not go as far as the Supreme Court allows, Their long-arm statutes do not reach as far as other states’ long arm statutes.
 That’s not a problem.
 Just as a parent in our story could choose to allow her child to have fewer than three candies.

-In their long arm statutes states also define more specifically what type of behavior will enable the states to assert jurisdiction over an out of state defendant.
-For example, a state might provide that if a defendant signs a contract to perform work within the state, then the state may assert personal jurisdiction over the defendant.
+In their long arm statutes states may define more specifically what type of behavior will enable the states to assert jurisdiction over an out of state defendant.
+For example, a state might provide that if a defendant signs a contract to perform work within the state, then the state will assert personal jurisdiction over the defendant.

 However, no state can assert personal jurisdiction if the defendant lacks minimum contacts – – if jurisdiction would violate due process.